athena-framework/website/docs/getting_started/README.md

 ### Routing

-Athena is a MVC based framework, as such, the logic to handle a given route is defined in an [ATH::Controller][Athena::Framework::Controller] class.
+Athena is a MVC based framework, as such, the logic to handle a given route is defined in an [ATH::Controller][] class.

 ```crystal
 require "athena"